What is desexing?

 How is desexing done?

-Laparotomy is the conventional method for desexing females and males and is performed through a moderate-sized mid-line incision to the abdomen.
+Laparotomy is the conventional method for desexing females and males and is performed through a moderate-sized mid-line incision to the abdomen (or in front of scrotum for males).
 The exploratory surgery involves the removal of the entire reproductive system through exteriorising the ovaries/testes and associated vessels.
-This routine procedure is like second-nature for general practitioners and is quick, simple and has minimal complications.
+This routine procedure is second-nature for general practitioner vets and is quick, simple and has minimal complications.
 One study indicated 0.01% chance of intra-operative complications (e.g. haemorrhage) and a 0.06% chance of post-operative complications (e.g. wound healing complications, urinary incontinence or ovarian remnant syndrome).
 Risk of complications does increase slightly with larger dogs.

 Laparoscopic or ‘keyhole’ desexing is a method limited to female cats and dogs or males with retained intra-abdominal testicles.
 The endoscopic examination involves small incisions into the abdominal cavity to introduce a camera for removing ovaries.
 Procedural time is based on operator capabilities and recovery time is also varied.
 The specialised equipment and expertise required for this procedure means it is more expensive than standard desexing.

 Whilst this procedure is considered to be less invasive, humans report it is quite painful due to the gas used to inflate the abdomen for visualisation and unlike standard desexing incisions it involves cutting through muscle which can be more painful than the standard midline incision.
-Other complications noted include vulval discharge, transient anorexia or inadvertent splenic laceration mammary congestion.
+Other complications noted include vulval discharge, transient anorexia or inadvertent splenic laceration.